Connecticut has joined a growing list of states embracing dental providers as a way to expand access to care.

 As in other states that have passed such legislation, backers of the model in Connecticut say that dental therapists will provide a cost-effective way to increase the availability of dental services among publicly-insured and uninsured patients, and in rural and minority communities where dentists are often scarce.

 In coverage of a free dental clinic for the Hartford Courant earlier this year, Monica Jorge highlighted unmet oral health needs in the state.

 “Within three hours of the doors opening Saturday morning, the Connecticut Mission of Mercy’s (CTMom) annual dental clinic had reached capacity,” she wrote.
 “More than 400 hopeful patients withstood the rain, some waiting in line overnight, for the chance at free cleanings, fillings, extractions and more at Windham Middle School in Willimantic.”

-This year, Michigan, New Mexico and Nevada have passed legislation allowing mid-level dental providers.
-The states joined Minnesota, Vermont and Maine, where laws allowing dental therapists are already in effect.
+This year, New Mexico and Nevada have also passed legislation allowing mid-level dental providers.
+The states joined Minnesota, Vermont and Maine and Michigan, where laws allowing dental therapists are already in effect.

 Dental therapists, who often are compared to nurse practitioners or physicians’ assistants in the medical world, receive technical training in a range of routine preventive and restorative procedures.
 They work as members of dentist-headed teams.

 The model has been in long use in many countries around the world but has been strongly opposed by leading U.S. dental groups, including the American Dental Association.
 The groups contend that only dentists are qualified to perform irreversible procedures such as drilling and extracting teeth.